PrivateCoffee/matrix-gptbot/README.md

 The bot will respond to _all_ messages in the room, with two exceptions:

-- Messages starting with `!` are considered commands and will not be considered for response generation - regardless of whether the command is valid for the bot or not (e.g. `!help` will not be considered for response generation).
+- If you turn off response generation for the room, the bot will only respond to messages that begin with `!gptbot <command>`.
-- Messages sent by the bot itself will not be considered for response generation.
+- Messages sent by the bot itself will not trigger a response.

 There is a good chance that you are seeing the bot responding to its own messages.
 First, stop the bot, or it will keep responding to its own messages,